 Interactive Voice Response services (IVRs) are viable in providing masses an opportunity to voice their grievances.
-Such IVRs have been tested in accessing, sharing and reporting information in both rural and urban settings.
-Prominent examples include IVRs for effective implementation of social welfare programs [24, 5], grievance redressal system in Madhya Pradesh India [7], government helpline for children in distress in India [6], and IVR service for farmers to seek feedback from agricultural experts through voice messaging [10].
-CGNet Swara is another voice-based portal for citizen journalism launched in rural India (2010), and serves as a prominent example for IVR based grievance platform [14, 11].
-In terms of their effectiveness, a project in Kerala (India) studied the role of intermediaries in tele-centers and proved successful [21].
+Such IVRs have been used to enable accessing, sharing and reporting information in both rural and urban settings.
+Prominent examples include IVRs for effective implementation of social welfare programs [24, 5], grievance redressal systems in Madhya Pradesh India [7], government helpline for children in distress in India [6], and IVR service for farmers to seek feedback from agricultural experts through voice messaging [10].
+The use of mobile phone-based speech services has also expanded to address social needs including information services for agriculture [18], feedback on school meals [8], and forums for immigrants in high-resource settings [1].

-However, the IVRs for citizen journalism encounter challenges of their own.
-For example, such ICT IVR-based systems may not be found effective in reducing exploitation of resources [23], because many low-level officials figure out a way to bypass the monitoring and accountability system [27].

-Studies on effectiveness of IVRs suggests that the real benefits achieved from an IVR based grievance system depends on the level of corruption, political structure and dynamics that differ across states [4].
+CGNet Swara is a voice-based portal for citizen journalism launched in rural India (2010), and serves as a prominent example of IVR based grievance reporting platform [14, 11].
+In terms of their effectiveness, a project in Kerala (India) studied the role of intermediaries in tele-centers [21].
+However, IVRs for citizen journalism encounter challenges of their own.
+For example, such ICT IVR-based systems may not be effective in reducing exploitation of resources [23], because many low-level officials figure out a way to bypass the monitoring and accountability system [27].
+Studies on effectiveness of IVRs suggest that the real benefits achieved from an IVR based grievance reporting system depends on the level of corruption. political structure and dynamics that differ across states [4].
 For example, an e-governance project in Tamil Nado India, for real estate, land, and property related administration, showed that the impact of ICT based solutions could be better determined in conjunction with policy decisions [26].